 Figure 1 shows the geometry of the problem.
 The wind initially blows from left to right.

-At 30 seconds, the wind has swirled around the obstructions, as shown in Figure 3.
+After you run the simulation, you can plot results.
+At 30 seconds, the wind has swirled around the obstructions, as shown in Figure 2.